Operation “Double Dip” – The Man behind the Myth

 Brooke Army Medical Center (BAMC) Center for the Intrepid states their threefold mission is to provide rehabilitation for OIF/OEF casualties who have sustained amputation, burns, or functional limb loss, to provide education to DoD and Department of Veteran’s Affairs professionals on cutting edge rehabilitation modalities, and to promote research in the fields of Orthopaedics, prosthetics and physical/occupational rehabilitation.

 “BAMC is an awesome facility that provides medical care to poly trauma veterans.
 We started taking guys out kayak fishing to support their rehabilitation.
 Within about 6 months we started to realize that the kayak fishing was effective for both physical and mental rehabilitation.”

 Jim and a group of friends started Heroes on the Water with the idea that something simple could be powerful, growing to serve thousands across the United States.
 Read more in the next installment of Jim’s story.

 As Jim puts it “I get to take my hobby and save lives.”
 Heroes on the Water provides a wellness therapy that has supported over 9,000 veterans, first responders and their families in 2018.
 Our organization gives each man, woman and child a safe place to relax and reconnect.
-Please consider donating to Heroes on the Water during the 2019 North Texas Giving Day, September 19, 2019.
-Operation Double Dip will allow us to expand our presence in North Texas to serve those who have given so much.
+Please consider donating to Heroes on the Water – Operation Double Dip will allow us to expand and serve those who have given so much.
 When you think about giving, think about double dipping.
 If you are thinking $10, then double dip to $20.
 Make $50 double dip to $100.
 Help us reach our goal of $25,000 to serve the many veterans and first responders living in our area.